Gautam-Madiratta/movieFix/README.md

 - **Search**: Search for movies based on title.
 - **Filter by Genres**: Filter movies by specific genres such as Action, Comedy, Drama, etc.
 - **Infinite Scrolling**: Utilizes infinite scroll to load more movies as the user scrolls down.
+- **Movie Sorting**: After every 20 movies it shows movie with next year.
+As you scroll down it changes year to next year after 20 movies dynamically.
 - **Responsive Design**: Ensures a seamless experience across various devices and screen sizes.

 ## Technologies Used